 Speed – First to the Finish

-With an increase in available candidates expected during 2015 and latest research showing that the recruitment process from start to finish is now on average 89 days, reacting to clients and candidates in real-time can make the difference between getting a placement or not.
+With an increase in available candidates and latest research showing that the recruitment process from start to finish is now on average 89 days, reacting to clients and candidates in real-time can make the difference between getting a placement or not.
 Clearly one of the key aspects of the recruitment process is search and we have seen sites introduce new search tools and techniques that provide real opportunities to improve search not only on internal systems but also on social media.

 The key here is that agencies cannot rely on consultants to discover all these tips and tricks themselves – with that approach the only result will be some highly expert consultants and the rest left frustrated and bemused.
 Providing a regular overview of search tools and techniques to consultants will ensure that consultants do not fall back into old – and slow – habits.
 The consultant that still only searches on job boards for new candidates is going to be beaten to the best by the competition again and again.
 The candidate has so much choice today – in order to attract these individuals every consultant will need to be far more flexible and adventurous in searching to identify the best.